Pumalani is located on a hillside overlooking Lake Malawi.

 Pumulani: Our full report

-Initial reports from clients we have sent there are encouraging, rating it as a very high-quality place.
 Its pedigree is excellent, as it's owned by Robin Pope Safaris, who run some of Zambia best camps – including Nkwali Camp, Tena Tena and Nsefu Camp in South Luangwa National Park.
+They also have Mkulumadzi and soon to be opened (July 2014) Miyala Camp in Malawi.

-The lodge at Pumulani has a central bar and dining area that's high above the lake, with great views from an expansive wooden deck.
+Pumulani’s main area has a central bar and dining area situated high above the lake, with great views from an expansive wooden deck.
+Dining tables are laid out under cream coloured umbrellas.
+Pumulani faces west so is a great spot to sit and enjoy amazing African sunsets!

 Of Pumulani's ten villas, there are four twin-bedded villas; four villas which each have a king-size bed; one honeymoon villa with an outside shower; and one family villa which can sleep four people in comfort (or five if there are small children!).

-For these activities, and for sunset cruises, Pumulani has its own, traditionally-built 12m wooden dhow.
+For some of these activities, Pumulani has its own, traditionally-built 12m wooden dhow.
 This has been hand-built on Likoma Island, and is used for sunset cruises as well as other boat trips.

-The rates at Pumulani include all non-motorized activities (eg: snorkelling, fishing, sailing, mountain biking, nature/ village walks, sunset cruises on the dhow and kayaking).
-Note that motorized water sports (eg: scuba diving, waterskiing and wakeboarding) cost extra, payable locally.
+The rates at Pumulani include all non-motorized activities (eg: snorkelling, fishing, sailing, mountain biking, nature and village walks, sunset cruises on the dhow and kayaking).
+Note that motorized water sports (eg: scuba diving, waterskiing and wakeboarding) cost extra, and can be paid for locally.

-Ideal length of stay: 4-5 nights after a safari in Zambia
+Ideal length of stay: Four to five nights here would be ideal after a safari in Zambia or Malawi.

 Food & drink